sqliteai/sqlite-sync-react-native/README.md

 - 🔧 **Zero-Configuration Extension Loading**
   The SQLite Sync extension is automatically loaded and configured for you.
-  No manual setup required — just access the full [SQLite Sync API](https://github.com/sqliteai/sqlite-sync/blob/main/API.md) directly through the `db` instance.
+  No manual setup required — just access the full [SQLite Sync API](https://github.com/sqliteai/sqlite-sync/blob/main/API.md) directly through the `writeDb` / `readDb` instances.

 - 📱 **Native-Only, Ultra-Fast**
   Under the hood, we use OP-SQLite — a low-level, JSI-enabled SQLite engine for React Native With OP-SQLite, database operations run at near-native speed on iOS and Android.